mozillascience/friendly-github/assets/lingo-quiz.md

 C Updates your remote repository.
 D Commits to the master branch.

+**6. Issues have a feature you can assign to them that allow for filtering and sorting.
+Those features are called:**

+A Labels
+B Milestones
+C Assignee
+D All of the above

 **7. The next series of questions will test your ability to navigate a repository:**
 https://github.com/theonion/fartscroll.js
 **What is the title of the most commented pull request?**  After Small Group Work